dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

 * If you want to use `VMware` for `OpenStack Sandboxing`, can check out the following link(work in progress-not recommended for begineers):
   * [OpenStack-Folsom-VM-SandBoxing-Guide with VirtualBox] (https://github.com/dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/blob/VirtualBox/README.md)

-* For Advanced Users who know all about virtualziation - or do not want to use Virtual Machines for OpenStack deployment should check out:
+* For Advanced Users who know all about virtualization - or do not want to use Virtual Machines for OpenStack deployment should check out:
   * [OpenStack-Folsom-Install-Guide](https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst) by Bilel Msekni